 \subsection{SKB}

-To achieve precise image semantic segmentation for any input images without specific training, we employ SAM as the KB in our proposed LAM-SC framework, namely SKB, as depicted in Fig. \ref{fig:LAM-SC}, which handles the image semantic segmentation process.
-SAM is a revolutionary segmentation system that is trained on the largest and most comprehensive dataset, Segment Anything 1-Billion (SA-1B), which contains over 1 billion masks across 11 million licensed and privacy-conscious images \cite{kirillov2023segment}.
+To achieve image semantic segmentation for input images without specific training, we employ SAM as the KB in our proposed LAM-SC framework, namely SKB, as depicted in Fig. \ref{fig:LAM-SC}, which handles the image semantic segmentation process.
+SAM is a revolutionary segmentation system that is trained on the largest and most comprehensive dataset.
+Segment Anything 1-Billion (SA-1B) contains over 1 billion masks across 11 million licensed and privacy-conscious images \cite{kirillov2023segment}.
 This breakthrough system can successfully generalize zero-shot segmentation for previously unseen images or objectives without requiring additional knowledge and training.

 SKB utilizes an efficient transformer-based architecture, designed for both natural language processing and image recognition tasks \cite{kirillov2023segment}.
-The system comprises a visual transformer-based image encoder for feature extraction, prompt encoder for user engagement, and a mask decoder for segmentation and confidence score generation.
-In this research, we leverage SKB to automatically achieve objective separation, producing multiple semantic segments for further analysis and processing.
-In summary, the SKB possesses sufficient prior/background knowledge and powerful semantic representation to accurately perform semantic segmentation on original image data, which ensures the universality of the KB in SC systems.
+The system comprises a visual transformer-based image encoder for feature extraction, a prompt encoder for user engagement, and a mask decoder for segmentation and confidence score generation.
+Here, we apply SAM to automatically achieve objective separation, producing multiple semantic segments for further analysis and processing.